To understand how individual happiness and pleasure impact collective culture and purpose, we must first answer a few big questions:

 If you substitute the word “pleasure” for “happiness” above, the same answers apply.
 Now we must ask:

-This post illuminates the science behind happiness and pleasure, sourced in the fields of neuroscience, medicine, and psychology.
+The science behind happiness and pleasure, sourced in the fields of neuroscience, medicine, and psychology.
 It draws heavily on research summarized in the book The Hacking of the American Mind, by Dr. Robert Lustig (2017).
 This post extends Dr. Lustig’s insights into the realms of organizational culture and business strategy.

 One key insight from the book: U.S. culture tends to confuse happiness and pleasure.
 Fortunately, Dr. Lustig enumerates seven differences between the two.
-Quoting him from a 2017 interview with University of California TV, he clarifies the seven key differences:
+Quoting him from a 2017 interview with University of California TV, he clarifies

 -- Dr. Robert Lustig